boristane/arr-sorting/README.md

 ## Getting Started

-The library contains a set of functions perfroming array sorting using various sorting algorithms.
+The library contains a set of functions performing array sorting using various sorting algorithms.

 The sorting functions are not necessarily stable in the algorithmic sense.